Tamas-Gavlider/WanderRoads/README.md

 #### Profile

-#### Update Profile

-The Edit Profile page allows users to manage and update their account details conveniently.
+From the profile page the users can see their profile image with a background image, status, experience level following their username,theme_song, posts created by profile owner, visited countries, travel recommendations and update their account details conveniently.
 Users can:

 - Change their status.
 - Add their first name and last name.